sebschmitt/gluecksroulette/README.md

 ## Description

 The Gluecksroulette (*engl.
 Roulette of Fortune*) is a product resulting from a university project from 2019.
-The basic idea was to create a 3D-version of an existing wheel of Fortune, which allows a professor at the university to randomly select a student of his course.
+The basic idea was to create a 3D-version of an existing wheel of fortune, which allows a professor at the university to randomly select a student of his course.

 version 1.0